 Many fleet managers today may be concerned about maintenance costs and reducing vehicle downtime.
-A predictive or preventive maintenance plan can keep the vehicles in your fleet running while reducing vehicle downtime and the need for pricey repairs.
-In order to properly manage your fleet, you should understand the difference between preventive vs. predictive maintenance and consider the pros and cons as you create your maintenance plan.
+A predictive vs preventive maintenance plan can keep the vehicles in your fleet running while reducing vehicle downtime and the need for pricey repairs.
+In order to properly manage your fleet, you should understand the difference between predictive vs preventive maintenance and consider the pros and cons as you create your maintenance plan.

 Preventive Maintenance vs. Reactive Maintenance

 Maintenance strategies for fleets usually fall into three categories: reactive, preventive, and predictive maintenance.
 Reactive maintenance is considered the least effective maintenance strategy because it relies on only repairing components or equipment after they have broken down.

 Reactive maintenance may seem like the easiest option in the moment.
 Some argue that each part gets its maximum use and maximum production output of the component.
 However, this maintenance strategy is only beneficial up until the part fails, and the cost of repairing the run-down part could be more than the production value you gained from using the part to its limit.

 Preventive maintenance, on the other hand, is more effective.
 But what exactly is preventive maintenance?

 What is Preventive Maintenance?

 Preventive maintenance (also known as preventative maintenance) is scheduled maintenance that occurs whether or not the upkeep or part replacement is actually necessary.
 While it is designed to keep parts in working condition, this maintenance style does not account for the state of a part.